-- 10.1 Application to the Housing List is made via the web based Housing Online application.
-This is an applications portal which only collects information.
-It does not make any assessment of housing need. - \ An applicant, or person seeking to be housed with an applicant, who is subject to the notification requirements of the Sexual Offences Act 2003, must contact the Council's Sex Offender Liaison Officer (SOLO) to submit an application. - 10.2 Applicants will be required to create a Housing Online account on the Council website.
-The Council will provide advice and assistance to applicants who do not have internet access or who may need additional support to complete the online application. - 10.3 The Housing List consists of the Transfer List, the Homeless List and the Waiting List.
+- 10.1 Application to the Housing List is made via the web based Common Housing Register, "Apply4Homes".
+This enables applicants to apply for council and housing association properties with Apply4Homes partners across Moray and Aberdeenshire using one application process.
+The Apply4Homes website is an applications portal which collects information.
+It does not make any assessment of housing need. - An applicant, or person seeking to be housed with an applicant, who is subject to the notification requirements of the Sexual Offences Act 2003, must contact the Council's Sex Offender Liaison Officer (SOLO) to submit an application. - 10.2 The Council and its Apply4Homes partners will provide advice and assistance to applicants who do not have internet access or who may need additional support to complete the online application. - 10.3 The Housing List consists of the Transfer List, the Homeless List and the Waiting List.
 Applicants accepted onto the Transfer List will currently be tenants of Moray Council.
 The Homeless List will contain those applicants who have been assessed by the Council as being unintentionally homeless.
 All other applicants will be placed on the Waiting List.
-The Council will seek to admit applicants to the Waiting/Transfer List within 10 working days of their application being received by the Council. - 10.4 The ratio of allocations to be made to each List will be determined annually by the Economic Growth, Housing and Environmental Sustainability Committee of the Council and will be applied at a Moray wide level (except for properties detailed in the local lettings plan.
+The Council will seek to admit applicants to the Waiting/Transfer List within 10 working days of their application being received by the Council. - 10.4 The ratio of allocations to be made to each List will be determined annually by the Communities Committee of the Council and will be applied at a Moray wide level (except for properties detailed in the local lettings plan.
 Refer to Section 19 of the policy).
-For 2021-2022 the ratio of allocations to each list is as follows:
+For 2019 - 2020 the ratio of allocations to each list is as follows: